 Here’s how to format the body of your email:

-MY KEYWORD PHRASE:
+MY PROPOSED KEYWORD PHRASE IS:

-MY PROPOSED POST OUTLINE:
+MY PROPOSED POST OUTLINE GOES LIKE SO:

 DATE TO FINISH: